 I don’t know about you, but looking back on my younger life, it sure seems like there were a lot of people getting caught up, a lot of whispers about this kid or that kid down the street who got locked up, this parent who was “a guest of the state” for more than a few months, and so on.

-With my background check memberships in hand, it was an opportunity to waltz down memory lane, verifying some of these stories from the wayback.
+With my background check memberships in hand, I had an opportunity to waltz down memory lane and verify some of these stories from the past.

 The list was long.